SecureIdentityAlliance/osia/src/doc/functional/_uin.rst

 """"""""

 .. py:function:: createUIN(attributes)
+    :noindex:

     Generate a new UIN.

     :param list[(str,str)] attributes: A list of pair (attribute name, value) that can be used to allocate a new UIN
     :return: a new UIN or an error if the generation is not possible

 This service is synchronous.